gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 ## Documentation building

-To make changes that are reflected in the README, you will need to modify files within the `.README` directory. `.README/README.md` contains the main README skeleton and details on the project, its global `settings`, etc., while the documentation for specific rules (that will be pulled into the README) ought to be modified within the relevant file within `.README/rules`.
+To make changes that are reflected in the docs, you will need to modify files within the `doc-site/docs/Rules` directory.

-Once these files are modified, you can run `npm run create-readme` to have these files integrated into the main `/README.md`.
-While you should include the built file in your PR, you will not want to make manual changes directly to this file, as they will be overwritten.
+See [Docusaurus](https://docusaurus.io/docs/) for more on the format.

+To start up Docusaurus, run `npm run docs` which will also build a file needed by our Docusaurus configuration.

 ## Testing